itbench-hub/ITBench-Scenarios/sre/README.md

 ```bash
 INCIDENT_NUMBER=1 make remove_incident_fault
 ```
-After executing the command, the alert's `State` should change back to `Normal` from `Alerting`, indicating that the fault has been removed.
+After executing the command, the alert's `State` should change back to `Inactive` from `Firing`, indicating that the fault has been removed.

 10. Once done you can undeploy the observability, followed by the application stack by running:
 ```bash